• Art magazine

 Artist, medium and mystic

-The women met for spiritual gatherings every Friday.
-There they prayed, studied the New Testament, meditated and organized Sétälle.
-They practiced automatic writing and mediumist drawing.
-According to their own statements, women made contact with spiritual beings, which they called "the Hohe".
+The women met every Friday for spiritual gatherings.
+There they prayed, studied the New Testament, meditated, and held séances.
+They practiced automatic writing and mediumistic drawing.
+According to their own accounts, the women made contact with spiritual beings whom they called "The High Ones.".

 She combined opposites and contrasts in her personality, which is reflected in her work.

-The ten Largest, No. 8, adult death
+The Ten Largest, No. 8, Adulthood

-The ten Largest, No. 8, adult death
+The Ten Largest, No. 8, Adulthood

-The ten Largest, No. 4, Youth
+The Ten Largest, No. 4, Youth

-The ten Largest, No. 4, Youth
+The Ten Largest, No. 4, Youth

-The ten Largest, No. 2, Childhood
+The Ten Largest, No. 2, Childhood

-The ten Largest, No. 2, Childhood
+The Ten Largest, No. 2, Childhood

-The ten Largest, No. 6
+The Ten Largest, No. 6

-The ten Largest, No. 6
+The Ten Largest, No. 6

-Hilma AF Klint, The Dove, No. 13, 1915
+Hilma af Klint, The Dove, No. 13, 1915

-Hilma AF Klint, The Dove, No. 13, 1915
+Hilma af Klint, The Dove, No. 13, 1915

-Buy pictures of Hilma AF Klint
+Buy pictures by Hilma af Klint

-Originals of the artist are primarily sold at art auctions .
-Prices The most expensive work of Hilma AF Klint was auctioned on November 28, 2020 in the Bassenge auction house (approx. $ 64,604) .
-Most works in past auctions in recent years were between $ 1,000 and $ 5,000 in the price segment.
-However, it has been a strong increase in sales prices in the past 2-3 years.
+Original works by the artist are primarily sold at art auctions .
+The most expensive work by Hilma af Klint was auctioned on November 28, 2020, at auction house for €54,000 (approximately $64,604) .
+However, most works at past auctions in recent years have been priced between $1,000 and $5,000.
+Nevertheless, a significant increase in sales prices has been observed over the last two to three years.

-Current exhibitions
+Current Exhibitions

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.